 Largemouth bass ranging in size from 8 to 23 inches in total length were collected in moderate abundance.
 The length distribution of largemouth bass (Figure 2) reveals the presence of bass over a wide range of size classes.
-This represents improvement from the previous year, most likely the result of improved bass harvest.
+This represents little change from the previous year.

-The average relative weight of adult bass in our most recent sample is almost unchanged over last year.
-This year's average relative weight was 102, as compared to last year, 103 (Figure 4).
+The average relative weight of adult bass in our

+most recent sample additionally reflects little change over last year.
+This year's average relative weight was 98, as compared to last year, 97 (Figure 4).

 Largemouth bass 16 inches and smaller represent the primary targets for harvest over the coming months.
-We harvested 56 pounds of bass during the evaluation.
+We harvested zero pounds of bass during the evaluation.

 Bluegill and shellcracker were collected ranging in size from 2 to 10 inches in total length.
 Figure 3 depicts the length distribution of the bluegill population.
-Of note, an abundance of intermediate (3-5") bluegill and other forage was collected.
+Of note, a good number of intermediate (3-5") bluegill and other forage was collected.
 Further, mature adult bluegill were relatively abundant in the sample.